Control of reactive collisions by quantum interference: Results and analysis

-The quality factor of the Fabry-Perot resonator becomes smaller for non-zero momentum due to the lower long-range quantum reflectivity which has a threshold law of $|r_1| \approx 1{-}2 \bar{a} k$.
-This gives $|r_1| {\sim} 0.93$ if we use the total (i.e. thermal and zero-point) momentum for $k$.
-The resonant enhancement inside the Fabry-Perot resonator is reduced when the transmission of the outer mirror (M$_1$) is comparable to the one of the inner mirror (M$_2$), i.e. when $\bar{a} k \sim y$.
-At this point, the unitarity saturation kicks in and reduces the loss rate from its zero-temperature value shown in Fig.~3.
+The quality factor of the Fabry-Perot resonator becomes smaller for nonzero momentum, owing to the lower long-range quantum reflectivity, which has a threshold law of $|r_1| \approx 1{-}2 \bar{a} k$.
+This relation yields $|r_1| {\sim} 0.93$ using the total (i.e., thermal and zero-point) momentum for $k$.
+The resonant enhancement inside the Fabry-Perot resonator is reduced when the transmission of the outer mirror (M$_1$) is comparable to that of the inner mirror (M$_2$)—i.e., when $\bar{a} k \sim y$.
+At this point, the unitarity saturation takes effect and reduces the loss rate from its zero-temperature value shown in Fig.~3.